History of Nottinghamshire: Land division

 The first mention of the shire of Nottingham occurs in 1016, when it was harried by Canute.
 The boundaries have remained practically unaltered since the time of the Domesday Survey from 1086, and the eight Domesday wapentakes were unchanged in 1610; in 1719 they had been reduced to six, their present number, Oswaldbeck being absorbed in Bassetlaw, of which it forms the North Clay division, and Lythe in Thurgarton.

 Nottinghamshire was originally included in the diocese and province of York, and in 1291 formed an archdeaconry, comprising the deaneries of Nottingham, Newark, Bingham and Retford.
-By an act of Parliament of 1836 the county was transferred to the diocese of Lincoln and province of Canterbury, with the additional deanery of Southwell.
+By an act of Parliament, the Ecclesiastical Commissioners Act 1836, the county was transferred to the diocese of Lincoln and province of Canterbury, with the additional deanery of Southwell.

 In 1878, the deaneries of Mansfield, South Bingham, West Bingham, Collingham, Tuxford and Worksop were created, and in 1884 most of the county was transferred to the newly created diocese of Southwell, the deaneries being unchanged.
 The deaneries of Bawtry, Bulwell, Gedling, East Newark and Norwell were created in 1888.